opendocsg/opendoc-supreme-court-practice-directions-2021/PART-02-Registry, Administration and Finance.md

 **Direction to Accountant-General for Payment In or Payment Out**

-(4)	Where the Direction to Accountant-General for Payment In has been approved, the party or his or her solicitors (as the case may be; collectively “the Payment In Party”) must send a copy of the approved Direction to Accountant-General for Payment In and the relevant judgment or order of court to VITAL by email to [VITAL_FS_Receivable@vital.gov.sg](VITAL_FS_Receivable@vital.gov.sg).
+(4)	Where the Direction to Accountant-General for Payment In has been approved, the party or his or her solicitors (as the case may be; collectively “the Payment In Party”) must send a copy of the approved Direction to Accountant-General for Payment In and the relevant judgment or order of court to VITAL by email to <a href="mailto:VITAL_FS_Receivable@vital.gov.sg" style="text-decoration:none;">VITAL_FS_Receivable@vital.gov.sg</a>.
 Upon successful receipt of the documents, VITAL will provide instructions on how electronic payment is to be effected.
 A receipt will be issued by VITAL to the Payment In Party when payment is received by the Accountant-General.

-(5)	Where the Direction to Accountant-General for Payment Out has been approved, the party or his or her solicitors (as the case may be; collectively “the Payment Out Party”) must send a copy of the approved Direction to Accountant-General for Payment Out and the relevant judgment or order of court to VITAL by email to [VITAL_FS_Receivable@vital.gov.sg](VITAL_FS_Receivable@vital.gov.sg).
+(5)	Where the Direction to Accountant-General for Payment Out has been approved, the party or his or her solicitors (as the case may be; collectively “the Payment Out Party”) must send a copy of the approved Direction to Accountant-General for Payment Out and the relevant judgment or order of court to VITAL by email to <a href="mailto:VITAL_FS_Receivable@vital.gov.sg" style="text-decoration:none;">VITAL_FS_Receivable@vital.gov.sg</a>.
 Upon successful receipt of the documents, VITAL will provide instructions on the process for the release of the monies.

 **Furnishing security for costs by depositing monies in the Registry**